The San Diego River Trail

 QUALCOMM Stadium Segment.
 A study to identify a preferred alignment from Fenton Parkway through the QUALCOMM Stadium site to the parking lot exit on the east side at Rancho Mission Rd has been completed.
 View the final alignment study report.
 Preliminary engineering was completed and the environmental document was adopted by the SANDAG Board of Directors in January 2016; the final design phase is underway.

 Carlton Oaks Golf Course Segment.
 A preferred alignment for the Carlton Oaks Golf Course segment of the SDRT has been selected that extends through Mast Park and Mast Park West, and along the southern edge of the golf course, partially atop an existing berm.
 The project ends at West Hills Parkway and Carlton Oaks Drive.
-Preliminary engineering is wrapping up, and the Draft Mitigated Negative Declaration (MND) is available for review and comment through April 14, 2017.
-The MND is anticipated to be considered by the SANDAG Transportation Committee on May 19, 2017.
+The comment period for the draft Mitigated Negative Declaration (MND) ended on April 14, 2017 and staff are reviewing and responding to all public comments.
+The MND is anticipated to be considered by the SANDAG Transportation Committee on June 16, 2017.

 Work has been completed on the alignment alternatives study for this segment of the bikeway.
 The objectives of the study were to identify an alignment that serves the travel needs of people walking and riding bikes while protecting the river and its sensitive habitat, avoiding impacts to the ongoing operation of the golf course, and accounting for the other potential uses in the area, such as an equestrian trail.
 Additional refinements to the alignment likely will be necessary as the project moves into the preliminary engineering and environmental phase of work.
 View the final alignment study report.